 Combined Disability Rating: Using VA Math

-To be eligible for these benefits, a veteran must have a total disability rating of at least 50%.
+To be eligible for these benefits, a veteran must have a total disability rating of at least 50% identified on the VA combined rating calculator.
 A combined disability rating can be calculated in one of two ways:

 - The second way to calculate a combined disability rating is to use the VA’s Combined Ratings Table.
 This table lists combinations of disabilities and the corresponding disabled veterans’ disability rating percentages.

-For example, according to the VA combined ratings table, a veteran with PTSD and back pain would have a total disability rating of 70%.
+For example, according to the VA combined rating table, a veteran with PTSD and back pain would have a total disability rating of 70%.